Pelham Art Festival is proud to be celebrating our 35th Anniversary in 2021

 COVID-19 shocked everyone in the spring of 2020, and to our regret, the 2020 In-Person Pelham Art Festival needed to be cancelled.
 In 2021 concurrent plans were made for the 34th Pelham Art Festival In-Person, or an Online Festival for May 2021.
 By January, 2021, it was clear that it would not be possible to safely hold an in-person show so the first Pelham Art Festival Online was launched with a new interactive website on a new e-commerce shopping platform.
 The artworks were beautiful and the experience was successful for artists and for purchasers from a much wider geographical area beyond Pelham!

-As a result, for 2021 the Pelham Art Festival was pleased to again make donations to the Pelham Library System, for arts scholarships to a Pelham student enrolled in the Art and Design Program at Niagara College, and to Pelham fine arts students at E.L.
+As a result, for 2021 the Pelham Art Festival was pleased to again make donations to the Pelham Library System, for arts scholarships to Pelham fine arts students at E.L.
 Crossley Secondary School and Notre Dame College School.
-One of the extra benefits of the new website is the ability to show art year round in a Pelham Summer Gallery Online, a Pelham Winter Gallery Online, and the ability to host Pelham Holiday Artfest Online from November 19 to December 5, 2021, encouraging people to shop for art as gifts, or just because they see another artists' piece of original fine art that they love.
+One of the extra benefits of the new website is the ability to show fine arts year round in a Pelham Summer Gallery Online, a Pelham Winter Gallery Online, and the ability to host Pelham Holiday Artfest Online from November 19 to December 15, 2021, encouraging people to shop for fine art as gifts, or just because they see another artists' piece of original fine art that they love.